 Chizhou Anhui, China Travel Guide

 Anhui cuisine emphasizes mountain delicacies, wild game, and fresh, local ingredients.
 Stewing and braising are common cooking methods.
-The flavors are typically savory, slightly spicy, and often incorporate fermentation and smoking techniques.
+The flavor profiles are typically savory, slightly spicy, and often incorporate fermentation and smoking techniques.
 Anhui cuisine is often less oily than some other Chinese cuisines.

 Wild herbs, bamboo shoots, and various mushrooms appear prominently.
-Local freshwater fish, from the Yangtze River, and pond snails are common.
+Local fish that live in freshwater, from the Yangtze River, and pond snails are common.
 Cured meats, notably ham, add savory depth to many dishes.
 Tea leaves from the nearby Huangshan region are used in some preparations.

 Often consists of congee, noodles, steamed buns, or fried dough sticks (油条 Yóutiáo).